threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`send_dynamic_empty_objects`**

-Send data each empty object in the scene.
+Send the positions of each empty object in the scene.

 - <font style="color:green">**Sends data**: This command instructs the build to send output data.</font>